 What is your policy on smoking?

 California Law prohibits smoking in vehicles, public buildings, bars and restaurants.
-Smoking is not permitted on Red and White Fleet’s® tours or while waiting in the boarding line.
+Smoking is not permitted on Red and White’s tours or while waiting in the boarding line.
 We kindly request that all passengers comply.

 Can we bring food aboard your cruises?

 Yes.
-Red and White Fleet’s® vessels are equipped with cafes, offering hot & cold non-alcoholic and alcoholic beverages, snacks, and merchandise for sale.
-Bar purchases can be made with credit or debit cards.
-We are unable to accept cash at this time.
+Red and White’s vessels are equipped with cafes, offering hot & cold non-alcoholic and alcoholic beverages, snacks, and merchandise for sale.
+Bar purchases can be made with cash, credit or debit cards.
 You may also bring your own boxed luncheons.

 Do you go to Alcatraz?

-Red and White Fleet® does not land at Alcatraz.
-We do, however, offer cruises that travel very closely around Alcatraz Island.
-Golden Gate Bay Cruise® and Bridge 2 Bridge Cruise® slowly sail along Alcatraz Island to provide amazing up-close views and personal headphone audio.
+Red and White does not land at Alcatraz Island.
+We cruise right up to and around Alcatraz Island, and our award winning narration features interviews with former inmates and tons of info on the history of the island.
+Both our Golden Gate Bay Cruise® and Bridge 2 Bridge Cruise® slowly sail along Alcatraz Island to provide amazing up-close views.
 For evening views of the Rock, come aboard the California Sunset Cruise®, California Twilight Cruise®.

 Do you offer ferry service to Sausalito, Tiburon, or Angel Island?

-No. For ferry service and transit questions, please call the Bay Area Travel Guide at 511 or visit www.511.org.
+No. For ferry service and transit questions, please call 511 or visit www.511.org.

-Are the Blue and Gold Fleet and Red and White Fleet the same company?
+Are the Blue and Gold Fleet and Red and White the same company?

-What is the origin of Red and White Fleet’s® name?
+What is the origin of Red and White’s name?

 What are your safety guidelines?

-Please read the Red and White Fleet® Safety Guidelines and Policies for Cruising the Bay Safely .
+Please read the Red and White Safety Guidelines and Policies for Cruising the Bay Safely .

 What is your animal/pet policy?